NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog NetworkTarget with NoDelay = true

-The NLog.Targets.NetworkTarget nuget-package includes support for configuring TCP_NODELAY.
+The [NLog.Targets.Network](https://www.nuget.org/packages/NLog.Targets.Network) nuget-package includes support for configuring TCP_NODELAY.
 The `NetworkTarget` will by default use `NoDelay = true` to turn off delayed ACK, to avoid delays of 200ms because of nagle-algorithm.